The Ira Hassad Story

 The unique exhaust stack arrangement seen on the H.R.E.
 Special implies pretty conclusively that it was designed quite specifically to match the revolutionary spur-geared Dooling Frog car which first appeared in March 1941.
 A surviving example of the Dooling Frog fitted with one of the two original examples of the H.R.E. that were made (which one is not clear) seems to confirm this impression - it’s difficult to see how the engine could readily have been mounted in a conventional chassis or used to drive the car through anything other than spur gearing (which the Frog introduced to the commercial American tether car marketplace).
 This seems to conclusively date the H.R.E. experiment to mid 1941, immediately prior to America’s entry into WW2.
 It was presumably the latter event which prevented Ira Hassad from pursuing this very promising design further.
 It certainly never reached series production.

 Ira himself ran into one of these engines years later at a collecto, the date and location of which are not now recalled.
-Ira’s presence at this event certainly confirms that he retained an interest in model engines despite having moved on to other activities, while the photo taken on that occasion amply reflects his surprise at running across a fine example of one of his own lesser-known designs!
+Ira’s presence at this event certainly confirms that he retained an interest in model engines despite having moved on to other activities, while the accompanying photo taken on that occasion amply reflects his surprise at running across a fine example of one of his own lesser-known designs!
 The source of the example of the H.R.E. in the photograph is unknown.

 The onset of WW2 put an end to Ira Hassad’s experiments with FRV racing engines, since his engineering talents were required for the war effort.
 He spent the war years working at the University of California in San Diego.
 However, once the conflict was over he was quick to resume his model engine development activities, continuing to pursue the concept of FRV induction applied to model racing engines.
 Evidently the pre-war H.R.E. experiment had failed to convince Ira to follow the general trend by switching to RRV induction.